-The 14th annual Women’s Leadership Conference will be held virtually, bringing together students, faculty, staff and community members to commemorate National Women’s History Month.
+The 16th annual Women’s Leadership Conference will be held in-person, bringing together students, faculty, staff and community members to commemorate National Women’s History Month.
 The goal of the conference is to provide an opportunity for personal and professional leadership development that is centered on the needs of women from various cultural backgrounds.

-Join us on March 2-4, 2021, for three days of educational breakout sessions, inspirational awards presentations, and empowering keynote speakers.
+Join us on March 16, 2023, at the UL Lafayette Student Union for a day full of educational breakout sessions, inspirational awards presentations, and empowering keynote speakers.

 Sarah Brabant Trailblazer Award

 The Sarah Brabant Trailblazer Award was established in 2016 in honor of her service to the community and commitment to advancing women’s equity.
 Dr. Brabant served the University and Acadiana community selflessly as founder of the Mayor’s Commission on the Needs of Women, President of the Board of Directors for Faith House, and the professor for the first course on death and dying at UL Lafayette.

 The recipient of the 2023 Sarah Brabant Trailblazer Award will be announced during the Keynote & Awards Luncheon, which begins at 11:30 am.

 Rising Leader Award

 The Rising Leader Award, established in 2021, honors mid-career individuals who are collaborative, dedicated, passionate and inspirational leaders who have made substantial contributions to advancing leadership and gender equity.